Ahmed-Arafat10/Git/Git.md

 - The goal of SSH is to make remote connections to computers much more secure
 - Establish a SSH connection to identify yourself without using username/password everytime
 - SSH keys comes in pairs :public and private
-- Public key can be stored in any remote server as GihHub
+- Public key can be stored in any remote server as GitHub
 - Private key is stored in your machine